-Cours e Subject Intak e Minimum Qualifications for admission Date and time of written test Date and time of Interview M.Sc.
+Course Subject Intake Minimum Qualifications for admission Date and time of written test Date and time of Interview M.Sc.
 Mathematics/ Applied Mathematics 40 Bachelor's degree with a minimum of 60% marks in the aggregate of optional subjects with Mathematics/ Statistics as one of the subjects; OR with at least 55% of marks for those students who have done B.A. /B.Sc.
-(Hons) course in Maths / Statistics M.Sc.
-Statistics-OR 20 Same as above 30.5.2016 2.00 p.m.
+(Hons) course in Maths / Statistics.
+4.6.2017 2.00 p.m.
+M.Sc.
+Statistics-OR 20 Same as above 4.6.2017 10.00 a.m.
+Course Subject Intake Minimum Qualifications for admission Date and time of written test Date and time of Interview

-M.C.
-60 Mathematics as a main subject and studied as full papers 4.6.2016 A. (40^) in Higher Secondary (10 + 2) level is a mandatory prerequisite.
-First Class Bachelor's degree with at least 60% marks in aggregate, in any discipline 10.00 a.m. (^: Intake as approved by AICTE) M.Sc.
+M.C.A.
+60 Mathematics as a main subject and studied as full papers in Higher Secondary $(10 + 2)$ level is a mandatory prerequisite.
+First Class Bachelor's degree with at least 60% marks in aggregate, in any discipline.
+3.6.2017 10.00 a.m.
+M.Sc.
 Physics 45 B.Sc. with a minimum of 60% marks in the aggregate of subjects with Physics as one of the main subjects in combination with Mathematics OR with at least 55% marks in degree with a minimum of 60% in the aggregate of science subjects: Physics, Mathematics and Electronics.
-1.6.2016 2.00 p.m.
+5.6.2017 2.00 p.m.
 M. Sc.
-Chemistry 45 B.Sc. with a minimum of 60% marks in the aggregate of Science subjects with Chemistry as one of the subjects, preferably in combination with Physics and Mathematics 4.6.2016 2.00 p.m.
-1 M.Sc.
-Biochemistry 26 B. Sc. with a minimum of 60% marks in the aggregate of Science subjects with Chemistry or Biochemistry as one of the subjects M.Sc.
-Plant Biology & Biotechnolog y 18 B. Sc. with a minimum of 60% marks in the aggregate of Science subjects with at least one of the following subjects: Chemistry, Botany, Genetics, Microbiology, Biochemistry, Biotechnology.
-2.6.2016 10.00 a.m.
+Chemistry 45 B.Sc. with a minimum of 60% marks in the aggregate of Science subjects with Chemistry as one of the subjects, preferably in combination with Physics and Mathematics M.Sc.
+Biochemistry 26 B. Sc. with a minimum of 60% marks in the aggregate of Science subjects with Chemistry or Biochemistry as one of the subjects 4.6.2017 10.00 a.m.
 M.Sc.
+Plant Biology & Biotechnology 18 B. Sc. with a minimum of 60% marks in the aggregate of Science subjects with at least one of the following subjects: Chemistry, Botany, Genetics, Microbiology, Biochemistry, Biotechnology.
+2.6.2017 2.00 p.m.
+M.Sc.
 Molecular Microbiology 12 B. Sc. with a minimum of 60% marks in the aggregate of Science subjects with at least one of the following subjects: Zoology, Genetics, Biotechnology, Biochemistry, Botany, Microbiology, Life Sciences.
-3.6.2016 10.00 a.m.
+5.6.2017 10.00 a.m.
 M.Sc.
-Animal Biotechnolog y 18 B. Sc. with a minimum of 60% marks in the aggregate of Science subjects with at least one of the following subjects: Zoology, Genetics, Biotechnology, Biochemistry, Botany, Microbiology, Life Sciences.
-31.5.2016 10.00 a.m.
+Animal Biology and Biotechnology 18 B. Sc. with a minimum of 60% marks in the aggregate of Science subjects.
+2.6.2017 10.00 a.m.
 M.Sc.
-Biotechnolog y 25 Bachelor/s degree in Physical, Biological, Agricultural, Veterinary and Fishery Sciences, or Pharmacy, Engineering / Technology, 4 years B.Sc.
-(Physician Assistant Course) or medicine (MBBS) or BDS with at least 55% marks.
-(NB: The admission is given on the basis of CEEB test conducted by the Jawaharlal Nehru University, New Delhi) МРН Public Health 30+1 0 Bachelor's degree in Medicine, Dentistry, Ayurvedic medicine, homeopathy, physiotherapy, occupational therapy, nursing, nutrition, pharmacology, veterinary sciences, agricultural sciences, social sciences or any other science degree 2.00 p.m. - M.Sc.
-Health Psychology 12 With a minimum 60% marks at the Graduate level with Psychology as one of the subjects for 3 years 3.6.2016 10.00 a.m.
-7.7.2016 10.00 a.m.
+Biotechnology 25 Bachelor/s degree under 10+2+3 pattern of education in Physical, Biological, Agricultural, Veterinary and Fishery Sciences, Pharmacy, Engineering / Technology, 4 years B.Sc.
+(Physician Assistant Course) or Medicine (MBBS) or BDS with at least 55% marks.
+(NB: The admission is given on the basis of CBEE test conducted by the Jawaharlal Nehru University, New Delhi.) МРН Public Health 30+10 Bachelor's degree in Medicine, Dentistry, Ayurvedic medicine, homeopathy, physiotherapy, occupational therapy, nursing, nutrition, pharmacology, veterinary sciences, agricultural sciences, social sciences or any other science degree.
+Sponsored 10.00 a.m.
 M.Sc.
-Ocean & Atmospheric Sciences 10+5 With at least 55% marks in the Bachelor's degree in any branch of Science with Mathematics & Physics as compulsory subjects at the B.Sc. level, OR B.Tech. in Civil / Mechanical / Electrical.
-1.6.2016 10.00 a.m.
-6.7.2016 10.00 a.m.
+Health 12 With a minimum 60% marks at the Graduate level with 7.7.2017 Psychology Psychology as one of the subjects for 3 years.
+2.00 p.m.
+10.00 a.m.
+M.Sc.
+Neural and Cognitive Sci. : Neuroscience 08 Bachelor's degree with a minimum of 55% marks in an branch of Natural Sciences, Mathematics, Engineering and Computer Science; MBBS.
+Cognitive Science 08 Bachelor's degree with a minimum of 55% marks in any branch of Natural Sciences, Mathematics, Engineering and Computer Science, Social Sciences and Humanities; MBBS.